 Exhausters are designed to provide continuous flow and pulse-free air while delivering a quiet and clean vacuum.
 These units are practically maintenance-free with only one moving part and no timing gears.
 Bearings require only occasional greasing and the shaft seals are non-contacting and non-wearing.

-Durable, reliable and efficient, HOFFMAN & LAMSON centrifugal blowers & exhausters represent the highest quality workmanship in the industry.
-Our dedication to design and quality assures you that the HOFFMAN & LAMSON blower you select is best in the industry and suitable for your specific process requirements.
+Durable, reliable, and efficient, HOFFMAN & LAMSON centrifugal blowers & exhausters represent the highest quality workmanship in the industry.
+Our dedication to design and quality assures you that the HOFFMAN & LAMSON blower you select is the best in the industry and suitable for your specific process requirements.